Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.21.1/recipes.md

 - 1st argument: An {{ isp }}, the result of the recipe
 - 2nd argument: An item ingredient, the mold item to pour the fluid into
-- 3rd argument: A `SizedFluidIngredient`, the fluid to cast
+- 3rd argument: A sized fluid ingredient, the fluid to cast
 - *Optional 4th argument*: A number, {% in_unit %}, the probability the mold will break when extracting the casted object, defaults to `1`{:.n}

 {: #casting-example }